 - supporting the deployment of Carbon Capture and Storage (CCS) technologies

 - providing incentives for farmers to reduce agricultural emissions (CCC, 2019).

-Furthermore, the UK government is challenging carbon intensive industries (cement, ceramics, chemicals, food and drink, glass, iron and steel, oil refining and paper) to reduce their impact through the Industrial Energy Transformation Fund (IETF), which is anticipated to drive investment in more energy efficient technology, reduce process emissions and energy consumption (UK GOV, 2019).
+Furthermore, the UK government is challenging carbon intensive industries (cement, ceramics, chemicals, food and drink, glass, iron and steel, oil refining, and paper) to reduce their impact through the Industrial Energy Transformation Fund (IETF), which is anticipated to drive investment in more energy efficient technology, and reduce process emissions and energy consumption (UK GOV, 2019).

 Taking the lead

-In line with UK’s ambition, the Science Based Target Initiative (SBTi) state that to limit global warming to 1.5 ° C, global emissions need to reach net zero by 2050.
+In line with the UK’s ambition, the Science Based Target Initiative (SBTi) states that to limit global warming to 1.5 ° C, global emissions need to reach net zero by 2050.
 They recommend that all businesses should be committing themselves to a 2050 net zero deadline, as a low-carbon economy can only be achieved if every sector in every market is transformed (SBT, 2020).

 Responding to a net zero ambition

 Net zero is certainly a viable and desirable goal for businesses provided that emission reduction goals are aligned to a 1.5 ° C science-based target.
 The best place to start on your emission reduction journey is to quantify them, so informed reduction strategies can be formulated.
 The final blog of this series will discuss how to identify and report your carbon emissions and explore what tools are available to help reduce them.